ubuntu-mate/ubuntu-mate.org/blog/20151015-ubuntu-mate-september-2015-supporters.md

 .. author: Martin Wimpress
 -->

 First of all, sorry this months supporter update is late.
 We've been super busy finishing off Ubuntu MATE 15.10 and something had to give.
 Sorry, I hope you all understand.

 Many thanks to everyone who donated to the Ubuntu MATE community this month.
 You have been generous as always and ensured that we can meet all the costs associated with running the Ubuntu MATE project and the community site.
-In fact, this month we are able to reward some other projects that Ubuntu MATE benefits from.

 ## How will these donations be spent?